Chain¶

 expected_parent_count: 5

-_multi_xor_violation flags XOR violations on the 3 alternatives;
+XOR violations on the three alternatives, _fan_in_disagreement

-_fan_in_disagreement flags batches whose parent_count ≠ 5 on
+flags batches whose parent_count ≠ 5 on

 MerchantWeeklyPayoutBatch.